bloxstreet/support/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

 At :00, the LRs should quietly stand on the red lines, and the MRs/HRs should be at their stations.
 The Host should use /e :slock to stop more LRs from joining, and the Co-Host should post the second group shout.
-The group shout templates are located in a designated area. **Additionally, the Host or Co-Host should approach each trainer and ask if they have the correct/updated version of the training guide.**
+The group shout templates are located in a designated area. **Additionally, the Host or Co-Host must approach each trainer and ask if they have the correct/updated version of the training guide (Trivia Test and removal of the explanations).**

 **Host:** *Greetings, everyone!
 Welcome to today’s training session!
 My name is (username), and I am your host.*